 We classify our operating expenses into two categories: research and development and general and administrative.
 Prior to 2022, most of our activities were related to: technology evaluation, acquisition and validation, capital acquisition and business development activities in general, which we believe have readied the Company for contract services while exploring strategic partnering and asset acquisition.
 These activities and related expenditures have been recorded and reported as General and Administrative in our Financial Statements.
 In 2022, we licensed two drug development programs from universities and also entered into a new license with JHU-APL for new IP and other enhancements used with our bfLEAPTM platform.
 In 2022, we expended appropriately \$608,000 on license related payments for our bfLEAPTM AI/ML platform and our two drug development programs from universities.
-We expect that our research and development expenses will increase in 2023 as we initiate activities directed towards the development of service offering products, collaborations (JCVI) and preclinical IND enabling studies.
+We expect that our research and development expenses will increase in 2024 as we initiate activities directed towards the development of service offering products, collaborations (JCVI) and preclinical studies aimed at generating the data to enable the filing of an Investigational New Drug (IND) application.